Nyhedsbrev Hvide Sande Havn juni 2025

 Welcome

 Welcome to the 2nd edition of our newsletter.
-Thank you for your kind remarks about the 1st edition, which was released in June.
-We will strive to meet the expectations.
+Thank you for the kind remarks about the 1st edition, which was published in June.
+We will strive to meet your expectations.

-Our goal is to inform users of the Harbor and others who are interested in the harbor about major and minor events at the Harbor.
+Our purpose is to inform users of the Harbor and others interested in the harbor about the major and minor events at the Harbor.

-The newsletter is distributed to a number of email addresses and is also shared via our website.
-If you, as a reader, would like to be on the mailing list, please give us a shout, see the email address at the end of the newsletter.
-If you would like to opt-out of receiving the newsletter, you can also let us know.
+The newsletter is sent out to a number of email addresses and is also distributed via our website.
+If you as a reader would like to be added to the mailing list, please let us know; see the email address at the end of the newsletter.
+If you would prefer to stop receiving the newsletter, please also let us know.

 What's happening at the harbor

-In the last couple of years, we have been working to establish a new quay at the West Harbor.
-The project for quay 109 was put out to tender in August, and the harbor's board has now approved that we can start the construction work.
-However, before construction can begin, we still need to have the necessary authority approvals in place.
+In the last couple of years, we have been working to establish a new quay at Vesthavnen.
+The project for quay 109 was put out for tender in August, and now the harbor's board has approved that we can get started on the construction work.
+However, before construction can begin, we need to have the necessary government approvals in place.
 We expect the quay to be completed by the end of 2026.

-The harbor established a new floating dock at Otto Pedersvej in the spring, so there is now a small marina reserved for leisure boats.
-We have received praise from several sources for the initiative.
+The harbor established a new floating bridge on Otto Pedersvej this spring, creating a small marina reserved for pleasure boats.
+We have received praise from various sources for the initiative.
 It has also been a great success over the summer and contributes to making Otto Pedersvej an attractive gathering point for locals and visitors.

-Improved lighting has been established in central working areas, including diesel delivery, industrial quay, and trawl stretch, contributing to increased safety and better working conditions for the fishing industry.
+Improved lighting has been established in central working areas, including diesel distribution, industrial quay, and trawl stretch, which contributes to increased safety and better working conditions for the fishing industry.

 In August, new asphalt was laid on quay 81 and quay 81a to improve conditions for those working at the quays.